 If either of these criteria is not met, we may decide not to authorise the repairs and, instead offer you the option of:

-- have your motorbike repaired by an alternative repairer chosen by us, or
+having your motorcycle repaired by an alternative repairer chosen by us, or

-- pay you the reasonable cost to satisfactorily repair your bike, as determined by us.
+paying you the reasonable cost to satisfactorily repair your motorcycle.